r00t-3xp10it/resource_files/README.md

       setg clean true
       resource manage_db.rc
       exit -y
+      service postgesql stop

 #### Final note:
-Remmenber that we can 'abort' scans simple by pressing the **[CTRL+C]** in command prompt, that hotkey will abort msf auxiliary execution and jump to resource script next funtion (another auxiliary module scan or another funtion inside rc script).
+Remmenber that we can **'abort'** scans simple by pressing the **[CTRL+C]** in command prompt, that hotkey will abort msf auxiliary execution and jump to resource script next funtion (another auxiliary module scan or another funtion inside rc script).

 <br /><br />